 Assistant Secretary 副秘书

 Shirley Thong is a registered BAS Agent with the Tax Practitioner Board and is a member of The Institute for Public Accountants.
-She is currently working full time as an Accountant at The Little Group, a company invested in a wide range of enterprises including aviation, real estate, ferries and hospitality.
-Shirley has also established and runs her own business providing bookkeeping and business consulting services to SMEs for over 10 years.
-She has over 35 years of professional and accounting experience in banking, finance, property investments and development, retails and not for profits.
+She has also established and runs her own Accounting Services business providing bookkeeping and business consulting services for over 25 years.
+She has over 35 years of professional and accounting experience in Family Office, Corporate banking, finance, property investments and development, retails, real estate and not for profits.

 Shirley Thong 唐翠婵